Last updated February 9, 2023

 We make some exceptions to this for online uses, because (within reason!) if you write about our games, you are helping us make a living and do what we love, and therefore we like you.
 Please read our online policy.

 GURPS stands for Generic Universal RolePlaying System, and that's exactly what it is: One set of rules that works for all genres.
-We have published well over 300 different books and supplements for GURPS.
+We have published over 400 different books and supplements for GURPS.
 And check out the character design program, GURPS Character Assistant, for Fourth Edition.
+For more information, read our More About GURPS page.

 Ogre was Steve Jackson's first game, originally published in 1977.
 It's a future wargame in which one side has a single giant robot tank, the Ogre, and the other has a force of infantry and armor.
-The Ogre's goal is to destroy the enemy Command Post, while the enemy's goal is to preserve it, regardless of losses.
+The Ogre's goal is to destroy the enemy Command Post, while the defender's goal is to preserve it, regardless of losses.
 Ogre has been released in a number of versions, including miniatures rules.
-In April 2012, 35 years after the original release, SJ Games launched a Kickstarter project for a huge Designer's Edition of Ogre.
-It was very successful, setting a record at its completion for the highest funding of a board or card game ($923,680) and reaching 8th place for highest funding of all Kickstarter projects.
-It turned into a much bigger project than we expected, and has been badly delayed; we now expect it to ship in July 2013.
+The current version is Ogre 6th Edition.
+Plastic miniatures have been released, and more sets are coming.
+A computer game from Auroch Digital is now on Steam.
+And we occasionally release scenarios and other Ogre support.

-Pyramid is a PDF magazine available via e23.
+Pyramid is a PDF magazine available via Warehouse 23.
 It used to be a regular paper magazine, but issue #30 was the last paper issue.
 Then it became a weekly HTML-based "magazine" serving up an assortment of articles each week, for 10 years (and over 500 weekly issues!).
-The current incarnation of Pyramid is devoted almost exclusively to RPGs.
+The last incarnation of Pyramid was devoted almost exclusively to RPGs.
 Most of the articles provide both systemless support and new material for GURPS.
 We also have reviews, humor, and other interesting tidbits.
 Each issue has a specific theme; we might devote one issue to tools and tricks for wizards, the next to space opera, and the next to how to combine horror with espionage . . .
+We are no longer creating new issues, but you can get the old ones on Warehouse 23.

 At your local hobby games or comic store!
 Here's our Store Finder.